 The second entry in this trilogy of Skywalker tragedies continues to explore Star Wars’ first family, their greatest strengths and how those strengths become the vehicle for their own personal tragedy.
 Last time around, we took a look at Luke Skwalker who bore the heavy burden of knowledge — or knowing just enough.
-This latest entry (And I do mean “late.”
+In the future, we’ll examine Leia’s tragedy, which is never being allowed to grieve.
+And now, this latest entry (And I do mean “late.”
 It’s been awhile between posts.) explores the tragic rise and fall of Anakin Skywalker whose great capacity for love is ultimately turned against him.

 The Tragedy of Anakin Skywalker: When Love is Weaponized